Information on entry and residence conditions for the United States of America

 Entry and transit with the old type (blue) passport and temporary passport is still subject to a visa requirement.

-For Hungarian citizens who travelled to Iran, Iraq, Sudan, Libya, Somalia, Yemen or Syria on or after 1 March 2011, an ESTA permit is not enough; a visa application must be submitted at the U.S. Embassy.
+For Hungarian citizens who travelled to Iran, Iraq, Sudan, Libya, Somalia, Yemen or Syria on or after 1 March 2011, or who are dual nationals of Iran, Iraq, Sudan, or Syria, a visa application must be submitted at the U.S. Embassy.

 Upon applying for admission to the United States at a U.S. Port of Entry

 The approved ESTA or visa do not guarantee admission to the United States.
 U.S. Customs and Border Protection (CBP) officials verify the conditions for admission at the Port of Entry.
-The CBP officials can decide to refuse entry to the United States when suspecting abuse of the Visa Waiver Program on the traveler’s part, and initiate their detainment and deportation.
+The CBP officials can decide to refuse entry to the United States when, among other reasons, they suspect abuse of the Visa Waiver Program on the traveler’s part, and initiate the traveler’s detainment and removal.
 In such cases the Hungarian missions cannot provide any assistance to the Hungarian citizens!
-It is important to note that all Visa Waiver Program travellers must possess a valid airline ticket to depart the United States within the potential 90-day admission period.
+It is important to note that all Visa Waiver Program travelers must possess a valid return ticket to depart the United States within the potential 90-day admission period.

-During the admission process, travellers who possess a valid visa will receive a stamp in their passport with an admitted until date and the appropriate class of admission.
+During the admission process, travelers who possess a valid visa or an approved ESTA, and are admitted to the United States, will receive a stamp in their passport with an admitted until date and the appropriate class of admission.
 An electronic automated I-94 document will also be created stating the period of admission to the United States.
 Travelers entering under the Visa Waiver Program must depart the United States on or before the 90th day of their stay.
 An admitted until date is stamped in their passport as well, and listed on their electronic I-94W form.
-Electronic I-94 documents can be found at https://i94.cbp.dhs.gov.
+Travelers’ Electronic I-94 documents can be found at i94.cbp.dhs.gov.

 Consequences of overstaying

-According to United States law, admission of foreigners and determination regarding the length of their stay is the sole responsibility of the U.S. authorities.
+According to United States law, admission of foreigners and determination regarding the length of their stay is the responsibility of the U.S. authorities.
 Abuse of the entry permit and the abuse of visas (e.g. academic, employment reasons) is penalized by law in all cases.
-Please note that there is no possibility of dismissal or appeal under the Visa Waiver Program.
-Overstaying (even for 1 day!) under the Visa Waiver Program (ESTA) or with any other Visa Type may result in serious consequences:
+Please note that, with very limited exception, there is no possibility of review or appeal of the determination of admissibility under the Visa Waiver Program.
+Overstaying (even for 1 day!) under the Visa Waiver Program (ESTA) or with any Visa Type may result in serious consequences:

-- If the visitor accrues unlawful overstay under the Visa Waiver Program, the visitor will be permanently barred from the program.
-In order to travel to the United States thereafter, such individuals would have to apply for a visa at the U.S. Embassy and may face with the refusal of their visa application.
+- If the visitor accrues unlawful presence by virtue of overstaying under the Visa Waiver Program, the visitor will be permanently barred from the program.
+In order to travel to the United States thereafter, such individuals would have to apply for a visa at the U.S. Embassy and may face the refusal of their visa application.

-- If the visitor accrues unlawful overstay of no more than 180 continuous days, but leaves before any official, formal removal procedures (i.e. deportation) are instituted, the visitor will be barred from reentering the United States for a period of three years.
+- If the visitor accrues unlawful presence by virtue of overstaying by more than 180 continuous days, but leaves before any official, formal removal procedures (i.e. deportation) are instituted, the visitor will be barred from reentering the United States for a period of three years.

-- If the visitor accrues unlawful presence of more than 365 continuous days, then leaves prior to any deportation or other formal procedures being instituted, the visitor will be subsequently barred from reentering the United States for a period of ten years.
+- If the visitor accrues unlawful presence of 365 or more continuous days, then leaves the United States, the visitor will be subsequently barred from reentering the United States for a period of ten years.

-The deportation process may be used by the authorities of the United States against any foreign citizen who has committed a crime in the United States or who is deemed a danger to public security, or who overstays their allotted time of admission.
-U.S. local and federal law enforcement agencies have the right to detain and initiate proceedings against individuals staying in the United States unlawfully (expired visa, VWP (ESTA) overstay, illegal employment).
+The deportation process may be used by the authorities of the United States against any foreign citizen who, among other things, has committed a crimebeen convicted of a removable offense in the United States or who is deemed a danger to public security, or who overstays their allotted time of admission.
+U.S. federal law enforcement agencies have the right to detain and initiate proceedings against individuals staying in the United States unlawfully (expired period of stay, VWP (ESTA) overstay, illegal employment).

-This may mean a detention of 1 to 3 months.
-After being detained, the individual is subject to removal by an immigration judge (for Visa entries).
-This decision involves the annulment of the visa of the suspect and a bar on re-entering the country for 5 to 10 years.
-The court may impose similar or even stricter penalties for illegal employment.
-Those who overstay the terms of their entrance on the VWP are automatically deported from the United States.
+This may mean a detention for the duration of removal proceedings.
+After being detained, the individual may be subject to removal by an immigration judge (for entries by travelers with visas).
+This decision involves the annulment of the visa of the individual and a bar on re-entering the country, generally for 5 or 10 years.
+There may be similar or even stricter penalties for illegal employment.
+Those who overstay the terms of their entrance on the VWP may be automatically removed from the United States.

 Working in the United States

-With a tourist visa or an ESTA authorization, you may be denied entry if suspected of having an intention to work, which may lead to an immediate return.
+With a tourist visa or an ESTA authorization, you may be denied entry if suspected of having an intention to work, which may lead to an immediate return or removal.
 Since 2017, all border crossing points in the USA have been subject to more stringent monitoring of entry and residence conditions.

 Please note that an ESTA permit does not entitle the holder to work!
 Advertisements that offers work possibilities with ESTA (e.g. au-pair, hotel facilitator) are fake and dangerous.
 Those who travelled on these bargains have often been in a vulnerable position; many become victims of human traffickers.
 If you intend to work in the United States, you will need to have a work visa!